 - Verify your VPN is working →The 3 minimum checks at the start of each session

-- NordVPN review after 8 months of use →Deloitte audit, streaming unblock, and measured stability
+- Our NordVPN 2026 review →Deloitte audit, streaming unblock, and measured stability

 Article published on 29 May 2026.
-Methodology: analysis based on NCSC 2023–2026 public documentation, CERT-EU 2024–2025 reports, EFF Surveillance Self-Defense, and Krebs on Security monitoring of documented public Wi-Fi incidents.
-Technical checks performed on three representative hotspot types (international airport, European hotel chain, independent café) between March and May 2026 with a controlled Wireshark + SNI analysis + DNS leak test setup.
-Logs and captures are archived internally, available on editorial request via contact.
+Methodology: analysis based on NCSC 2023–2026 public documentation, CERT-EU 2024–2025 reports, EFF Surveillance Self-Defense, and Krebs on Security tracking of logged public Wi-Fi incidents.
+Technical checks run on three typical hotspot types (an international airport, a European hotel chain, an indie café) between March and May 2026 with a controlled Wireshark + SNI analysis + DNS leak test setup.
+Logs and captures are kept in-house, available on editorial request via contact.